 - 1. If you are the beneficiary of a deceased employer-sponsored retirement plan participant, and the original participant died: - (a) On or after his or her required beginning date, distributions must be made to you over the longer of your single life expectancy, or the original participant's remaining life expectancy.
 If the original participant's designated beneficiary was not an individual or qualified trust as defined in the Treasury Regulations, the original employer-sponsored retirement plan will be treated as having no designated beneficiary for purposes of determining the distribution period.
-If there is no designated beneficiary of the original employer-sponsored retirement plan, distributions will commence using the original participant's single life expectancy, reduced by one in each subsequent year. - (b) Before his or her required beginning date, the entire amount remaining in the account will, at your election, either:

-- (i) Be distributed by December 31 of the year containing the fifth anniversary of the original participant's death, or - (ii) Be distributed over your remaining life expectancy.
+If there is no designated beneficiary of the original employer-sponsored retirement plan, distributions will commence using the original participant's single life expectancy, reduced by one in each subsequent year. - (b) Before his or her required beginning date, the entire amount remaining in the account will, at your election, either: - (i) Be distributed by December 31 of the year containing the fifth anniversary of the original participant's death, or - (ii) Be distributed over your remaining life expectancy.

 If the original participant's spouse is the sole designated beneficiary, he or she must elect either option (i) or (ii) by the earlier of December 31 of the year containing the fifth anniversary of the original participant's death, or December 31 of the year life expectancy payments would be required to begin.
 A designated beneficiary of the original participant, other than a spouse who is the sole designated beneficiary, must elect either option (i) or (ii) by December 31 of the year following the year of the original participant's death.
 If no election is made, the distribution will be calculated in accordance with option (ii).
 In the case of distributions under option (ii), distributions must commence by December 31 of the year following the year of the original participant's death.
-Generally, if the original participant's spouse is the designated beneficiary, distributions need not commence until December 31 of the year the original participant would have attained age 72 (701/2 if the original participant would have attained 701⁄2 before 2020), if later.
+Generally, if the original participant's spouse is the designated beneficiary, distributions need not commence until December 31 of the year the original participant would have attained age 701/2 if the original participant was born before July 1, 1949, age 72 if the original participant was born on or after July 1, 1949, but before January 1, 1951, and 73 if the original participant was born on or after January 1, 1951, if